Teriyaki Madness Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

-- This estimates the expense you will incur in sending 2 individuals to Teriyaki Madness’s initial training and hands on training programs, including travel expenses.
-Teriyaki Madness does not charge a fee for training.
+- This estimates the expense you will incur in sending 2 individuals to Teriyaki Madness’s initial training and hands-on training programs, including travel expenses.
+Teriyaki Madness does not charge a fee for initial training or hands-on training.

 - These estimates do not include any salary or wages you may pay to any of your trainees for the time they spend in training.

-- This estimates your initial startup expenses (other than the items identified separately above).
+- This estimates your initial startup expenses (other than the items identified separately above) and is based on Teriyaki Madness’s experience, the experience of its affiliates, and its current requirements for Teriyaki Madness Franchises.
 These figures are estimates, and Teriyaki Madness cannot guarantee that you will not have additional expenses starting the Business.

 - Your costs depend on how closely you follow Teriyaki Madness’s methods and procedures; your management skill, experience, and business acumen; local economic conditions; the local market for your services and products; the prevailing wage rate; competition; and the sales level reached during the initial period.